emilgomez1/emilgomez1/README.md

-# Create a GitHub profile README template using the user's information.

-header = """
 # Hi there, I'm Emil Gomez 👋

 Welcome to my GitHub profile!
 I'm a computer science major at the University at Albany, currently honing my skills and exploring various fields within software engineering, including web development, mobile app development, and cybersecurity.
-"""

-additional = """
 ## About Me

 - 🎓 Pursuing a BS in Computer Science at the University at Albany (Jan 2023 – Expected Dec 2025)